Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 - Manage multiple hardware targets to allow application deployment to different hardware (test board, production hardware, etc.).
 - Manage multiple build types to support software verification (debug build, test build, release build, ect.)
-- Support multiple compiler toolchains (GCC, Arm Compiler 6, IAR, etc.) for project deployment.
+- Support multiple compiler toolchains (GCC, Arm Compiler 6, IAR, LLVM) for project deployment.

-The diagram below outlines the operation of the `csolution` command `convert` that processes one or more [`context`](YML-Input-Format.md#context) configurations of the application project (called solution).
+The diagram below outlines the operation of the `csolution` command `convert` that processes one or more [`context`](YML-Input-Format.md#context) configurations of the application (called *csolution project*).
 Refer to [Project Examples](#project-examples) for more information.

 ![Operation Overview](./images/operation-overview.png "Operation Overview")